 We pride ourselves on being able to provide a level of control and protection greater than that usually offered by similar captive facilities.
 This is demonstrated by our extensive experience in managing cell captive operations worldwide.
 The contractual Protected Cell Shareholders Agreement entered into between Euroguard and the cell owner is backed by the statutory provisions of the PCC Act for legal ring-fencing between the cells.
 Where appropriate, each cell or structured programme will be protected by reinsurance.

-Gibraltar is a dependent territory of the United Kingdom and, under the Treaty of Rome 1973, it forms part of the European Union (EU).
-Euroguard is able to access clients within the EEA directly without incurring fronting costs.
-This special link with the EU means that Gibraltar insurers can offer facilities and solutions offered by very few other countries.
+Gibraltar is a dependent territory of the United Kingdom and is therefore able to access clients within the UK directly without incurring fronting costs.
+This special link with the UK means that Gibraltar insurers can offer facilities and solutions offered by very few other countries.

-We supply all our preference shareholders with a quarterly financial and underwriting information pertaining to their protected cell.
-This information will include a balance sheet, income statement, and notes thereto.
+We supply all our preference shareholders with quarterly financial and underwriting information pertaining to their protected cell.
+This information includes a balance sheet, an income statement, and notes thereto

 We have clients from diverse business backgrounds because we’re a fully regulated insurance company licenced to write all short-term classes of business.